 Dialing Instructions Local Calls Dial 9 + 1 + Ten Digit Number. i.e. 917162867300 (Refer to your telephone directory for a listing of local exchanges) Domestic Long-Distance Calls Dial 9 + your calling card toll free number International Calls Dial 9 + your calling card toll free number Toll-Free …More

 The Office of Information Technology sells a variety of technology related items to students and employees at discounted costs.
-Our products range from software to iPods, and we always strive to pass low costs on to the NU community.
-To purchase our products, please visit the IT help desk on the …More
+We always strive to pass low costs on to the NU community.
+To purchase our products, please visit the IT help desk in St. Vincent's Annex.
+Accepted methods of payment are …More